-The Company's financial instruments consist of cash, receivables, prepaid expenses and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash and cash equivalents, receivables, and accounts payable and accrued liabilities.
 It is management's opinion that the Company is not exposed to significant interest, currency or credit risk arising from the financial instruments.
-Credit risk is managed for cash by having a major Canadian bank hold the funds in a chequing account or cashable Guaranteed Investment Certificate.
-Credit risk is managed for receivables by seeking prompt payment, monitoring the age of receivables, and making follow up inquiries when receivables are not paid in a timely manner.
-Currency risk is negligible as substantially all funds, expenditures and payables are denominated in Canadian dollars.
+Credit risk is managed for cash by having a major Canadian bank hold the funds in a chequing account.
+Credit risk is managed for significant receivables by seeking prompt payment, monitoring the age of receivables, and making follow up inquiries when receivables are not paid in a timely manner.
+Currency risk is negligible as all funds and payables are denominated in Canadian dollars.
 The Company does not engage in any hedging activities.
-Further discussion of these risks is available in the audited financial statements for the period ended December 31, 2013.
+Further discussion of these risks is available in the audited financial statements for the year ended December 31, 2014.